rackerlabs/support-how-to/content/rackconnect/using-cloud-load-balancers-with-rackconnect.md

-Because only a highly restricted ServiceNet option is available for RackConnect v3.0, RackConnect v3.0 does *not* support the Cloud Load Balancers offering.
+Because only a highly restricted ServiceNet option is available for RackConnect v3.0, RackConnect v3.0 does *not* support the Cloud Load Balancers offering by default.
+If you do require access to Cloud Load Balancers in your RackConnect v3 environment, contact Rackspace Support, and we can help you enable Cloud Load Balancer use in your RackConnect v3 environment.
 For more details about the offerings that are support by RackConnect v3.0 and the differences between RackConnect v3.0 and v2.0, see the following articles:

 -   [RackConnect v3.0 compatibility](/how-to/rackconnect-v30-compatibility)